lis05/MoLa/idea/MoLa.md

 #### `CREATE_ENV`
 Creates a new environment.
 The environment gets assigned an id, which is later used to switch to that environment.
 This id is assigned during runtime.
 The root program get's assigned the id of 0.
+The VM then switches to the created environment implicitly.

 #### `SWITCH_ENV_INS`
 Switches the current environment to the environment of the module where this instruction is located.